First polarisation measurement of coherently photoproduced J/$\psi$ in ultra-peripheral Pb$-$Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV: Introduction

 In previous analyses of exclusive vector meson photoproduction off protons at lower energies, using both real and virtual photons, the vector meson has generally been found to have transverse polarisation, as would be expected if the vector meson keeps the polarisation of the incoming photon ($s$-channel helicity conservation, SCHC)~\cite{Gilman:1970vi, Schilling:1973ag}.
-However, although early results from SLAC~\cite{Ballam:1972eq} and from the CERN SPS~\cite{OMEGAPhoton:1991exy} with $\rho^0$ mesons produced from real photons are consistent with SCHC, a much more recent study of \rhozero, $\omega$ and $\phi$ photoproduction from CLAS~\cite{CLAS:2008rpm,Vernarsky:2014vaa,Dey:2014tfa} reports violation of SCHC.
+However, although early results from SLAC~\cite{Ballam:1972eq} and from the CERN SPS~\cite{OMEGAPhoton:1991exy} with $\rho^0$ mesons produced from real photons are consistent with SCHC, a much more recent study of \rhozero, $\omega$, and $\phi$ photoproduction from CLAS~\cite{CLAS:2008rpm,Vernarsky:2014vaa,Dey:2014tfa} reports violation of SCHC.

 Exclusive photoproduction of vector mesons has also been studied at HERA in ep collisions.
 Both the H1~\cite{Aktas:2005xu} and ZEUS~\cite{Chekanov:2004mw} collaborations observed transverse polarisation in \jpsi photoproduction, thus favouring SCHC, in their photoproduction data.
-Note that at HERA, photoproduction, at very low photon $Q^2$ ($Q^2 \ll 1$ \GeVtwo), is distinguished from electroproduction at somewhat higher $Q^2$, even though both are photon--hadron interactions.
+Note that at HERA, photoproduction, at very low photon $Q^2$ ($Q^2 \lesssim 0.05 $ \GeVtwo), is distinguished from electroproduction at somewhat higher $Q^2$, even though both are photon--hadron interactions.
+Here $Q^{2}$ is the four-momentum transfer squared from the lepton to the nucleon vertex.
 In electroproduction the photon is more virtual, and can be partially longitudinally polarised.
 Accordingly, in \jpsi electroproduction the degree of longitudinal polarisation is seen to increase with $Q^2$~\cite{ZEUS:1998fem}.
 Photoproduction can also be studied in heavy-ion UPCs.
 Polarisation measurements have been reported by STAR for $\rho^0$ photoproduction~\cite{Abelev_2008} in collisions of gold nuclei at RHIC, and are consistent with SCHC.

 For all previous vector meson photoproduction analyses at the LHC, when calculating the experimental acceptance, the vector meson has been assumed to have the same helicity as that of the initial photon that interacted with the target, i.e. SCHC.
 Since there is no fundamental physics principle that justifies SCHC, new polarisation and spin parameter measurements of photoproduced vector mesons at high energies could provide important insights.